Kathy Sledge

 Kathy Sledge (born January 6, 1959) is an American singer–songwriter and producer.
 Sledge is best known as the youngest and founding member of Sister Sledge, an American vocal group which is made up of her sisters that formed in 1971.
+As a member of the group, Sledge sang lead on their biggest hits "He's the Greatest Dancer" and "We Are Family"; the latter of which received a Grammy Award nomination for Best R&B Performance by a Duo or Group with Vocals in 1980.

-After achieving success beginning the late–1970s thru the mid–1980s with Sister Sledge, Sledge embarked on her solo career in 1989.
+After achieving success beginning the late–1970s through the mid–1980s with Sister Sledge, Sledge embarked on her solo career in 1989.
 She has had several hits on the International Pop and Hot Dance Music/Club Play chart, including "Take Me Back to Love Again", which hit #1 in 1992.

 Biography

 Early life and education

 Born in Philadelphia, Sledge was the youngest child born to Edwin (1922–1996), a former Broadway star of dance-tap duo 'Fred and Sledge' and Florez (née Williams; 1928–2007).
 Her siblings are Norma Carol Blackmon, Debra, Joan and Kim Sledge.
-Sledges' grandmother Viola Williams was a opera singer.
+Sledges' grandmother Viola Williams was an opera singer.
 For high school, Sledge attended Olney High School; graduating in 1977.
 After completing high school, Sledge continued her education at Temple University; majoring in Recreational Opportunities for the disabled.

 Career

 Sledge along with her sisters formed Sister Sledge in 1971.
 Sledge performed the lead vocals on the two Top 10 US hits the group had on the Hot 100, "He's the Greatest Dancer" and "We Are Family" which were released in 1979.
 Sledge left the group and embarked on a solo career in 1989.
 In 1992, Sledge released a solo album, Heart, which peaked at #86 on the R&B charts.
 The album produced two singles, "Take Me Back to Love Again" (US R&B #24) and "All of My Love" (US R&B #57).
-Sledge collaborated with dance producer Robert Miles on the dance/pop single "Freedom" 1997.
+Sledge collaborated with dance producer Robert Miles on the dance/pop single "Freedom" in 1997.
 She returned to the dance chart in 2001 as a featured vocalist for King Britt's musical project Sylk 130 on the track "Rising".